Jahfry/SteamOS/keyd.md

 ## 7. Additional Tweaks

 These are NOT needed to make things work.

+However they *may* make it easier to recreate your 'keyd' install if a SteamOS update breaks it.

 Please read the notes before deciding to do these yourself.

 * Moving the config files to the 'deck' user directory
    * I did this to try and retain my config files even if SteamOS resets the /etc directory